bihealth/kiosc-server/docs/source/glossary.rst

     Docker Registry
         A repository where Docker images can be uploaded to or downloaded from using ``docker login``, ``docker push``, and ``docker pull`` commands.

+    Docker Volume
+        A directory which contains external data and can be mounted inside a container.